The Best Chocolate Chip Cookie in Every State, According to Yelp

-Calling all salty/sweet combo fans: This sophisticated dessert, cocktail and coffee lounge is famous for its homemade Chipwich, and you'll see why after just one bite.
+Calling all salty/sweet combo fans: This sophisticated dessert, cocktail, and coffee lounge is famous for its homemade Chipwich, and you'll see why after just one bite.
 With vanilla ice cream sandwiched between two homemade chocolate-chip sea salt cookies and rolled in bourbon caramel corn, it's every bit as decadent as it sounds.
-The Chipwich is only available until supplies last, so make sure to head to Bittersweet as early as possible to see what all the fuss is about.
+The Chipwich is only available in limited quantities each day, so make sure to head to Bittersweet as early as possible to see what all the fuss is about.
 One Yelper recommends calling ahead to make sure it's still available before you get your hopes up.

 NORTH DAKOTA: Insomnia Cookies in Fargo

 True to its name, this bakery is known for its late-night deliveries—so if you have a sudden unexpected craving for sweets, look no further.
 And Yelpers can't stop gushing about the warm chocolate chunk cookies, which are also available in a gigantic deluxe triple chocolate size.
 They suggest ordering one a la mode for the full Insomnia Cookies experience.

 While some might say the rustic artisan bread is the star of the show at this stylish bakery-cafe, many Yelpers insist that the "magical" salted chocolate chip cookie deserves the spotlight.
 "They blow minds," says one reviewer.
 These cookies are baked from scratch every day using free-range eggs, and high-quality European butter, and you'll likely be able to taste the difference.